How to Paint Landscapes with Depth - 6 Tips for Creating Distance in any Painting

 Examples of depth in landscapes

-Take a look at this oil painting, entitled Eastern Shore Marsh , and see if you can spot how the above techniques are used to create depth.
+Take a look at this oil painting, entitled Eastern Shore Marsh, and see if you can spot how the above techniques are used to create depth.

 If you look all the way to the back you’ll see a clear lack of detail in the trees at the horizon, along with a cool blue-green used in their foliage.
-Those trees are also very, very small when compared to the foreground grass, which is probably the most effective distancing technique of all.
+Those furthest trees are also very, very small in scale when compared to the foreground grass, which is probably the most effective distancing technique of all.

 In the following watercolor painting, A Walk in the Orchard, overlapping elements play a much more significant role in pushing the apple trees back into the distance.